 What does the programme involve?

-The two-year programme starts in September 2017 and includes three distinct rotations through different areas of PT&D. These will provide you with broad exposure to multiple areas of basic and applied scientific research, and experience of the medicines design, development and commercialisation process through the application of science on development projects.
+The two-year programme starts in September 2018 and includes three distinct rotations through different areas of Pharmaceutical & Technology Development.
+These will provide you with broad exposure to multiple areas of basic and applied scientific research, and experience of the medicines design, development and commercialisation process through the application of science on development projects.
 You can choose from a wide range of placements – and we’ll do all we can to meet your preferences.
+You could find yourself designing new drug delivery solutions or synthetic routes for drug substance manufacture, developing and transferring robust routes for clinical and commercial manufacture, or ensuring the timely supply of investigational products for clinical programmes.

 - Innovative thinkers whose enthusiasm matches their scientific expertise